-Additionally, sediments act as a reservoir and may still contain high metal concentrations (see below).
+It should be noted that the data set has decreased, and therefore there is uncertainty in the assessment of trends.
+Additionally, these ratings are for the water column only; sediments act as a reservoir and may still contain high metal concentrations (see below).
 If sediments are disturbed by dredging or other activities, metals may be remobilized into the water column and may negatively impact aquatic life in the LSJR.
 The magnitude of potential impact is dependent on many concurring abiotic and biotic factors.

 18.104.22.168.
 Metals in Sediments

-The metals in sediments that we have evaluated in this study include mercury, lead, cadmium, copper, silver, zinc, and chromium.
-Metals in general have been elevated over natural background levels in sediments all throughout the LSJR for at least two decades and continue to do so today.
-Nearly all (75-91%) of the sediments that were analyzed since 2000 have had concentrations of chromium, zinc, lead, cadmium, or mercury (discussed in more detail below) that are greater than natural background levels (NOAA 2008), sometimes by very large amounts.
+The metals in sediments that we have evaluated in this study include arsenic, mercury, lead, cadmium, copper, silver, zinc, nickel, and chromium.
+Metals in general have been elevated over natural background levels in sediments all throughout the LSJR for more than two decades (Table 5.1) and continue to do so today.
+Many of the sediments that were analyzed since 2000 have had concentrations of chromium, zinc, lead, cadmium, or mercury (discussed in more detail below) that are greater than natural background levels (NOAA 2008), sometimes by very large amounts.
 Sediments in Rice Creek that were analyzed in 2002 had mercury levels that were about 100 times greater than natural background levels.
 High metal concentrations were found in sediments elsewhere throughout the river, including the Cedar-Ortega system, Moncrief Creek off the Trout River, Broward Creek, and Doctors Lake.

-Table 5.2 Average Metal Concentrations and Percentage of Samples Exceeding Background and Sediment Quality Guidelines in the LSJR Sediments from 2000-20071 (see text in Section 5.2 for data sources)
+Table 5.1 Average Metal Concentrations and Percentage of Samples Exceeding Background and Sediment Quality Guidelines in the LSJR Sediments from 2000-20071 (see text in Section 5.2 for data sources).

 |Average, ppm||Background, ppm1||% > Background||TEL2, ppm||% > TEL||PEL2, ppm||% > PEL|

-For these reasons, the STATUS of metals in sediments is unsatisfactory, and the TREND is unchanged.
+The STATUS of metals in sediments is Unsatisfactory, and the TREND is Unchanged.

 5.5.3.
 Point Sources of Metals in the LSJR Region

-In contrast to atmospheric emissions, surface water discharges of metals increased by over 230% to a total of 71,000 pounds between 2001 and 2013.
-The paper industry released most total metals into the LSJR in 2013 because of the extremely large quantity of manganese that was reported (51,000 pounds).
+Surface water discharges of metals increased by over 230% to a total of 71,000 pounds between 2001 and 2013.
+The paper industry released most total metals into the LSJR in 2013 because of the extremely large quantity of manganese that was reported (51,000 pounds; Figure 5.23).
 Additional metals discharged by that industry were lead (415 pounds) and mercury (0.26 pounds).
 Excluding manganese, electric utilities discharged about 50 times more metals than the paper industry and had more diverse effluents with 13 different metals.
 The metals released by electric utilities totaled 19,712 pounds in 2013 with the top five being barium, cobalt, molybdenum, nickel, and zinc.

-Much of the overall increase in metals released to the LSJR is due to the electric utilities, which has had an increase of 250% in its metal discharges since 2001, despite that industry’s significant reduction in its air emissions (Figures 5.34 and 5.35).
+Much of the overall increase in metals released to the LSJR is due to the electric utilities, which has had an increase of 250% in its metal discharges since 2001 (Figure 5.24), despite that industry’s significant reduction in its air emissions.
 Seven of the 13 metals that were reported in 2013 by the utilities have higher release rates than in 2001.
 Zinc and nickel increased sharply between 2011 and 2012, while cobalt and barium increased significantly between 2007 and 2008 and have steadily increased since.
 Reported discharges of mercury and vanadium have decreased since 2001.